Do I Need Asset Protection?

 You have two cars; both paid off.
 One is worth $60,000 and the other $40,000.
 That is $100,000.

 Okay, so we have $600,000 + $300,000 + $550,000 + $100,000 = $1,550,000.

 COST OF YOUR PLAN

 Cost of the plan.
-Let’s say an asset protection plan for the above structure costs $24,000.
+Let’s say, for example, an asset protection plan for the above structure costs $24,000.
 Suppose you are in the 36% federal tax bracket and have a 9% state tax rate (rounding for simplicity).
-Let’s say your CPA says you can write off the cost of the plan.
+Moreover, let’s say your CPA says you can write off the cost of the plan.
 So, that is 36%+9%=45%.
-You write off 45% of the plan, so really end up paying for only 55% of it.
+So, you write off 45% of the plan, so really end up paying for only 55% of it.
 The plan really ends up costing you $24,000 X .55 = $13,200

 The bottom line